 In a nutshell, Madrid was one heck of a cultural trip.
 It would even more cultural if I spoke Spanish.
 Next mission, to take up Spanish and learn to speak more than just 'Tengo mucho hambre' (I am very hungry!).

-02 arena in Greenwich tonight for the Cirque du Soliel - Delirium performance.
+We're off to the 02 arena in Greenwich tonight for the Cirque du Soliel - Delirium performance.

 A Malaysian working holiday maker who promises not to speak with a Brit accent after just 16 months (and counting!) living in London.
 Out of her comfort zone and in with new surroundings from the land of Goodness Gracious Me.